kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 - ❓ Can How would you solve the problem manually?
     - ✅ Yes, then how would you do it?
     - ❌ No, then something more complex is needed
-- Define the objective in business terms.
+- Define the objectives in business terms.
 This involvs choosing the business KPIs (key performance indicators).
 These are what businesses use to measure the uplift brought in by the ML-based solution.
+- 🚔 Now put yourself in the **user seat** and make sure there is an alignment btw business KPIs and those stricly related to the users.
 - Think about how the ML soluion will be used
 - 📈 Monitor your project's objective(s) over time
 - 🗣️ Talk to the domain experts, they are those with the domain knowledge